 Activity #3: Providing Effective Care in Treatment Courts- A Question & Answer (Q&A) Activity

-Large Group Activity: Share questions you have about the medical provider's role on the treatment court team.
-This is a large group discussion.
+Large Group Activity: Share questions you have about engaging with the treatment court team.
+Use the raise your hand feature when you are ready to share.